-If you can maintain your mortgage payments, you should continue to do so as this will be in your best interest longer term.
-If you've been financially impacted by COVID-19 and this is impacting your ability to meet your monthly mortgage payment, then you can request a repayment holiday.
+If you can maintain your mortgage payments, you should continue to do so as this will be in your best interests longer term.
+If you've been financially impacted by COVID-19 and this is affecting your ability to meet your monthly mortgage payment, then you can request a repayment holiday.
 You can defer some or all of your monthly mortgage payments, up to 6 months in total, in periods of up to three months at a time.

 With an interest-only mortgage, or any interest-only part of your mortgage, your monthly payment only covers the interest you owe us.
 When you’re not making your full monthly payments, the interest will be added to your overall balance, meaning it will go up.
 At the end of the repayment holiday, you’ll have more interest to pay each month because of your higher balance.
 This will still only cover the interest and not